-Covid-19 being declared a global pandemic probably has most of us self-isolating at home with too much time on our hands.
-Time to finally tackle some of life’s vital questions, such as, why are there so many “Lil” rappers?
+Thanks to Covid-19. most of us are self-isolating at home and have way too much time on our hands.
+That means there's plenty of time to finally tackle some of life’s vital questions, such as, why are there so many “Lil” rappers?
 What’s up with that?
 And who’s the best “Lil” rapper out there?
-Well, say no more, we’ve got you covered with a definite ranking of “lil” rappers — because what else would we be doing right now?
+Well, say no more, we’ve got you covered with a definite ranking of "lil" rappers — because what else would we be doing right now?

 The hip-hop world is rife with bizarre rap names, with the prefix “lil” being one of the better known staples of the genre.
 Perhaps no trend in rap has been as pervasive as the miniscule moniker.
 A constant in the game, Lil has permeated the culture and beyond, holding a longer shelf life than many of its bearers.